-'Old-timers' rock out at Great South Bay Festival
+'Old-timers' rock out at Great South Bay festival

 “I go back to the midnight shows at the Palladium,” he added, referring to the also-defunct Manhattan music hall.
 “They’d play five, six, seven hours.
 You’d walk out and the sun would be up.”

 The afternoon started out warm and humid and the skies off Great South Bay were overcast.
-But a refreshing sea breeze soon blew the clouds away.
+But a refeshing sea breeze soon blew the clouds away.

 Business at the Wake and Bake booth was brisk, said Carolyn Michelitsch, the owner of the Rocky Point-based bakery, as wisps of marijuana smoke drifted by.